 Reset and Repeat: After scoring, a new round begins, with the winning team from the previous round throwing the pallino to start.
 The game typically continues until a set number of points or rounds is reached.

-Keeping team building activities in mind: To make bocce ball a team activity, simply make teams of 4, and give each player a ball to roll.
+Keeping team building activities and bonding activities in mind: To make bocce ball a team activity, simply make teams of 4, and give each player a ball to roll.
 Have students coordinate with each other to get the bocce balls as close to the target ball as possible!

-Frisbee golf, also known as disc golf, is one of the best outdoor games (don't worry, you can play indoors too) that combines elements of traditional golf with the fun and excitement of throwing frisbees.
+Frisbee golf, also known as disc golf, is one of the best outdoor team building activities (don't worry, you can play indoors too) that combines elements of traditional golf with the excitement of throwing frisbees.
 It's a fun game that will keep your whole PE class active for the duration of your lesson and a great way to segway from catching games but maintain a familiar element.

 Equipment:

 Course: Frisbee golf courses typically consist of 9 or 18 holes.
-Each hole is a designated target, which could be a metal basket with hanging chains or a DIY Disc Golf hole.
+Each hole is a designated target, which could be a metal basket with hanging chains, a DIY Disc Golf hole or an infinet hole.
+These “hole” are the common goal.

 How to Play: